Rotation Fixed - Sequence of Transformations - Demo 09

 The author has a strong opinion on the matter for computer graphics.

 Start at world space node.
-As a reminder, this is the toplevel coordinate system that we choose to use.
-It’s whatever you want it to be.
+As a reminder, this is the top-level coordinate system that we choose to use.
+It is whatever you want it to be.

 Demo 06